wlonk/arcadia/rules/making_characters.rst

    Please, don't just play rich white people!
 There's so much more here.

 Finally, your character starts with a spell.
+Each passion offers two spells to choose from.
 This spell was your introduction to the world of magic, and having worked it, you have drawn the fairy's attention, and helped to pull it back into this world.

 Decide also how you learned this spell.
 Perhaps it was from a dusty tome you inherited.
 Perhaps from an aged and mysterious traveler you gave